bgruening/multiPhATEb/README.md

     Then, install multiPhaTE:  $ conda install multiphate

-    The dependent packages that are also availble as Conda packages should come along with multiphate; these include, biopython, emboss, blast, glimmer, prodigal, hmmer, and trnascan-se.
+    The dependent packages that are also available as Conda packages should come along with multiphate; these include, biopython, emboss, blast, glimmer, prodigal, hmmer, and trnascan-se.
 As of this writing, PHANOTATE is not available as a conda/bioconda package, but is included in the multiPhATE distribution (see ExternalCodes/ folder).

 7) When running multiPhATE within your multiphate Conda environment, the pipeline will use the version of python and the third party codes installed within the multiphate environment, so there should be no clashes with other versions of these packages that may be installed elsewhere on your system.
 When you are finished running multiPhATE, you may exit from the multiphate Conda environment:  $ source deactivate